RadioButton — Smart UI JavaScript API

 "both"

-<smart-radio-button check-mode='input'></smart-radio-button>
+<smart-radio-button check-mode="input"></smart-radio-button>

-const radiobutton = document.querySelector('smart-radio-button');
+const el = document.querySelector('smart-radio-button');

-const radiobutton = document.querySelector('smart-radio-button');
+const el = document.querySelector('smart-radio-button');

-let checkMode = radiobutton.checkMode;
+const checkMode = el.checkMode;

 Specifies how the radio button responds to user click events, determining whether the button is selected, toggled, or triggers a specific action when clicked.